 Delhi Police asks DCW chief, on hunger strike, to vacate Jantar Mantar premises

-According to the standing order, protest at Jantar Mantar shall be organised between 10 am and 5 pm.
+According to the court order, protests at Jantar Mantar should be organised between 10 am and 5 pm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)